 - Failure to adhere to building regulations

 Disputes involving surveyors often happen because the surveyor in question has not complied with the terms of the contract.
 Or, because the surveyor has not met the expected standard when carrying out their work.
 Typically, this will result in a costly repair bill for the claimant, which he/she had not foreseen.
 It can also affect the value of a property, which may lead to losses for the claimant, when he/she comes to sell.

 - Failure to detect defects in the property

-- Failure to perform a full inspection for a property valuation
+- Performing an inaccurate full inspection for a property valuation

-- Failure to warn about areas of concern
+- and or failure to warn about areas of concern

 At Altion Law, we specialise in construction negligence.
 Whatever side of the dispute you are on, our professional negligence solicitors can help you.
 We represent those who wish to pursue a claim for damages.
-We also defend those are being sued by unhappy customers and clients.
+Also defend those are being sued by unhappy customers, and clients.

-We can investigate the dispute and advise the best way forward in your case.
-We deal with all kinds of construction dispute and are not limited to the examples described above.
+Our experts can investigate the dispute and advise the best way forward in your case.
+We deal with all kinds of construction disputes, and are not limited to the examples described above.
 It does not matter what the circumstances, we urge you to contact us for early legal advice.

 If you would like to have a confidential discussion with a member of our team, if you make a Free Call Back Enquiry.
 We will call you back at a time that is suitable for you, or you can contact us directly on 01908 414990.